shivannis/xandr-docs-public/xandr-docs/articles/monetize/vast-check.md

 - Some adjustments are recommended.
 - All attributes are present and valid.

-VAST Check Unable to Run (Invalid/Inaccessible Creative)
+## VAST check unable to run (invalid/inaccessible creative)

-Error: No valid ad information was found
+### Error: No valid ad information was found

+> [!NOTE]
-<b>Note:</b> Full Error:
+> Full Error:

-Error: There was an error with the request: No valid ad information was found.
+> Error: There was an error with the request: No valid ad information was found.
 This may occur if the tag has no content, or if it is specifically blocking our VAST Check Service.
 Please reach out to your third-party ad server for assistance.

 **What it means:**